HYDROCAL IN DEPTH

 This essential mineral may protect the arterial lining from stress caused by sudden blood pressure changes and play a role in the formation of bones.

-It is important to note that magnesium does not need calcium to be readily absorbed, but calcium requires magnesium at a 2:1 mineral ratio for optimum benefits to be realized.
+It is important to note that magnesium does not need calcium to be readily absorbed, but calcium requires magnesium at a 2:1 mineral ratio for optimum benefits to be realised.

 Many calcium tablet and powder supplements do not have this essential ratio and are not bio-available.